rl-work/ProofofAuthority/README.md

 Decompress the archive in the location of your preference in your computer's hard drive, and rename the containing folder as Blockchain-Tools.

-You have finished the installation process.

-To install MyCrypto Desktop App:
+NEXT, we need to to install MyCrypto Desktop App:

 Open your browser and navigate to the downloads page at https://download.mycrypto.com/.

-Depending on your operating system, you will be redirected to the corresponding application installer.

-Once you download the installer, open the file, and follow the installation wizard.
+Choose the install necessary for you operating system.
+Once the install is downloaded, open and follow installation prompts.

-Open up the MyCrypto app.

-Click "Create a new wallet" on the left.

-Choose "Generate a wallet".
+Open the app and choose 'Create a new wallet', then 'Generate a wallet'.

-Use the "Mnemonic Phrase" option.
-MyCrypto will generate a unique mnemonic phrase for you, write down this phrase in order and save it somewhere safe.
+It is MOST SAFE to use the "Mnemonic Phrase" option.
+MyCrypto will generate a unique mnemonic phrase for you; PLEASE STORE IT SOMEWHERE SAFE, OFFLINE!!

-You will need to confirm the phrase by clicking your words in order:

-Once you are done, you will see the steps you will need to unlock your account in the future.
+Confirm the mnemonic code by selecting the words IN THE SAME ORDER you were given them.
 Unlock your wallet by going to "View & Send" and pick "Mnemonic Phrase."

-Type your mnemonic phrase, with spaces (you can click the eye to view it), then continue to choose an address.

-Once you pick an address to unlock, copy the address on the right hand side.

-Go into Wallet info and click the eye to see your private key.
-Save your address and private key in a safe place.
+Onve you begin to enter the mnemonic phrase, please leave a space between each word.
+Submit password and choose a wallet address.
+Once the address is chosen, copy it (begins with '0x') as well as your private key.
+NEVER SHARE YOUR WALLET ADDRESS OR PRIVATE KEY WITH ANYONE!!
 At the bottom left of the app, click "Change network" and select "Kovan" testnet.

 The steps to set up a genesis block: